 There is so much quirkiness in this town from the stores and diner to the cars that are parked up around.
 If you want to stay they night in a retro motel they have plenty to choose from too.

-Once a ghost town with a history of silver mining, Oatman has reinvented itself and now has tourists as it’s primary source of income.
+Once a ghost town with a history of gold mining, Oatman has reinvented itself and now has tourists as it’s primary source of income.
 While it can seem like a man made attraction, it does have some interesting history and it’s a really curious place to visit.

 We enjoyed the wild west feel of the place, having never been anywhere like it, and they even do shows in the town too that are free to watch as well.

 Barstow, California is famous as a gold and silver-rush town.
 The town grew up when silver was found here in the late 1800s and a railway was made to connect the desert town with other places.